Do the Digit Insurance

 7. Cat/Cow Pose

-The cat/cow pose, also known as Marjaryansana, is a combination pose of two stretches to warm up the spine.
+The cat/cow pose, known as Marjaryansana, combines two stretches to warm up the spine.
 This pose helps to synchronise your breath and benefits your body and mind.
-It does so by empowering your brain, improving its mental stability and coordination.
-Moreover, it enhances blood circulation in the vertebrae of your spine, ensuring reduction of back pain and calming you down.
+It does so by empowering your brain and improving mental stability and coordination.
+Moreover, it enhances blood circulation in the vertebrae of your spine, reducing back pain and calming you down.

-Step 1: Start with a table-top pose keeping your hips on your knees.
-Keep your hands shoulder distance apart, creasing your wrists parallel to the floor.
+Step 1: Start in a tabletop pose, keeping your hips on your knees.
+Keep your hands shoulder-apart, crashing your wrists parallel to the floor.

 Step 2: Now press slowly with your hands.